 If you’ve already been sentenced, there are still steps you can take—especially inside prison.

 You don’t get a second chance just for asking.
-If you want one, you have to give the judge and the BOP something in your file worth acting on—and that work happens before sentencing, not after.
+If you want one, you have to give the judge and the BOP a record rooted in progress not happy talk.

 Every Tuesday at 11AM Pacific / 2PM Eastern, I walk through how that record gets built—and how to avoid realizing too late that the work you should’ve done never made it in.
 If sentencing hasn’t happened yet, you still have time.
-If it already has, the window is narrower.
-But what you do next still matters.
+If it already has, fine.
+Now, like this good man who called after getting 41 months, you must engineer an outcome to get out as quickly as possible.

 Justin Paperny